caseproof/pretty-links-chrome-extension/README.md

 ### Chrome Web Store
 Coming soon!
 The extension will be available for easy one-click installation.

-### Chrome Web Store
-Coming soon!
-The extension will be available for easy one-click installation.

 ## Initial Setup

 1. Click the PrettyLinks Manager icon in your Chrome toolbar